-How to transfer a domain into Namecheap without a huge downtime?
+How do I transfer a domain to Namecheap with minimal downtime?

-If you're using your registrar's DNS service please take a moment to read through this article to learn how to minimize the downtime during transfer.
+If you're using your registrar's default DNS service, please take a moment to read this article to learn how to minimize the downtime during transfer.

 How to reduce this downtime?

 Before transferring your domain to Namecheap, you need to set up FreeDNS for it.
 Here's how it works:

 - Sign into your Namecheap account (The Sign In option is available in the top hat of the page).